 There is, however, flexibility in the synthesis pathways, such that if choline intake isn’t high enough, more methyltetrahydrofolate (methyl-THF) is used to re-methylate homocysteine in the liver, which increases the need for folate from the diet.
 Likewise, if folate intake is insufficient, more choline is needed to supply methyl groups.

-Vitamin B12 can be found in meat, fish, milk, cheese, eggs, whereas folic acid can be obtained from dark green leafy vegetables, whole grains, liver, and seeds.
-Both these essential micronutrients can also be found in certain fortified and processed foods as well but best to get them in their “natural state” when possible!
+Vitamin B12 can be found in meat, fish, milk, cheese, and eggs, whereas folic acid can be obtained from dark green leafy vegetables, whole grains, liver, and seeds.
+Both these essential micronutrients can also be found in certain fortified and processed foods as well, but it's best to get them in their “natural state” when possible!